We Found the Best Private South Africa Wine Tour (Review)

 Overlooking the vineyards at Creation Wines

-One standout harmonious pairing was the Reserve Pinot Noir with the lamb loin, star anise, poached pear, polenta, and goat cheese.
+One pairing that really stood out was their Reserve Pinot Noir with the lamb loin.
+A beautifully balanced dish with star anise, poached pear, polenta, and goat cheese.

-Lamb loin, star anise poached pear, polenta, & goat cheese at Creation Restaurant in Hermanus, South Africa
+Lamb loin, star anise, poached pear, polenta, and goat cheese at Creation

-Lamb loin, star anise, poached pear, polenta, & goat cheese at Creation Restaurant
+Lamb loin, star anise, poached pear, polenta, and goat cheese at Creation

 Springbok shank with waterblommetjies at Creation Restaurant